Monza Circuit: Circuit changes and modernisation

 In late 2016, work was planned on a new first bend, which would have bypassed the first chicane and the Curva Grande.
 Drivers were to go through a fast right hand kink and into a new, faster chicane.
 Work was planned for to be completed by 2017 in hopes of a renewed contract for Formula 1.
 Gravel would have also returned to the run-off area at the Parabolica bend.
 However, plans for the track's change were suspended due to the track being in the historic Monza Park.
+Ahead of the 2024 Italian Grand Prix, the Monza Circuit underwent significant changes.
+This forced WEC to abandon the 6 Hours of Monza, moving it to the Imola Circuit.
+In addition to facility improvements, changes included a resurfacing of the entire track.